OVPR Research Seed Funds Guidelines

 To be submitted (through UFunds) under separate cover:

 A letter of endorsement from the applicant’s dean/chair discussing the proposal’s importance in terms of the selection criteria.
 In the event of multiple proposals from the same school/department, the dean/chair may be asked to rank the proposals.
 As part of the UFunds application process, applicant will be asked to enter the name of dean/chair (note: letter writer is referred to in UFunds as “Recommender”); request then will be sent automatically via UFunds to the dean/chair.
 Applicant should also reach out separately to dean/chair in advance to discuss application.
 Note: Only one letter is allowed.
-In the event of multiple-PIs from different departments, the letter may be co-endorsed by each dean/chair.
+In the event of multiple-PIs from different departments for a Category 2 Seed, the letter may be co-endorsed by each dean/chair.